MacIntyre Wreck, Wardang Island

 As the name suggests, many red, green and yellow sponges grow on this outstanding reef.
 The best period to dive is when north to north east winds are blowing.
 Apart from diving, there is a variety of activities, attractions, restaurants and bars available along Sydney’s northern peninsula.
 Note: book a boat dive in one of the many scuba schools located in the area.

-Narrabeen is a suburb in northern Sydney, at about 23 km/14 mi north-east of Sydney's CBD (Central Business District).
+Warriewood is a suburb in northern Sydney, at about 26 km/16 mi in the north of Sydney's CBD (Central Business District).

 Little Bay is a coastal suburb of Sydney, at about 14 km/9 mi in the south-east of Sydney's CBD (Central Business District).
 Little Bay beach nestles between headlands to the south and north, providing a good shelter from prevailing sea conditions.
-It is a great location for snorkeling, as it is protected and calm.
+It is a great and easy dive site.